 To prevent maintenance, whether or not the bus bar is AI or Cu based, the use of disk spring washers (Belleville washers) for all combination of connections, is recommended.
 When installing, the bolted connections are set a specific amount of torque to compress the washer.
-When it’s compressed, the washer acts a s a spring, compensating expansion and contraction whilst maintaining the correct contact pressure.
+When it’s compressed, the washer acts as a spring, compensating expansion and contraction whilst maintaining the correct contact pressure.
 Additionally, by using spring washers it eliminates any temperature expansion effects.
 Therefore, thermal cycling will not occur.
-This form of fatigue only occurs when plastics deforms, as a result of the ratio of thermal expansion of the conductor material and the connector material.
+This form of fatigue only occurs when plastics deform, as a result of the ratio of thermal expansion of the conductor material and the connector material.

 Like most technologies and inventions, the construction of them is constantly monitored and revised, to improve its performance and success.